 So when searching for records, we had our best success by looking in neighboring counties instead of the county in which they lived: their home county contained property and probate records; the county to the east contained birth and death records; the county to the south contained their burial records.
 If we hadn't included the neighboring counties, we would have missed many valuable sources of information.

 When we do our genealogical research, we begin with the websites from Cyndi's List, FamilySearch, UsGenWeb Project, or Genealogy Trails.
 These user-friendly websites offer the information directly or else point to where you can find it.
 Their information is open to all and free to view - although it should be mentioned that they might link to other websites which do charge.

 To help you get started, the following links will take you to the pages that are relevant to Suqualena:

 Unfortunately, we don't know of a website for Suqualena.
 If you can help, please contact us through our Feedback Page.

 The official website for Lauderdale County

 The Panormaio website contains photo collections that might contain pictures for the area around Suqualena:

-If you need the driving distance (or directions), we recommend that you use one of the Mapping Services listed on our Map Page for Suqualena.
+If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Suqualena.
 Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Suqualena

 - Return to Citation